 The High Cost of Schedule Slip

 Now you may not find the situation Kartar finds himself in funny... allow me to add some overtones of irony....
 I'm going to go out on a racist limb and suggest that Kartar is an Indian.
 That he is working in the heart of the Indian nation (Los Wages, NV), perhaps on a job for an Italian crime boss.
-And none of these circumstances have anything to do with one of the world of science's biggest failures - Columbus's discover of the New World - which the thought was India, and named it's inhabitants there by creating the confusion we will have to deal with evermore.
-Now Columbus was of course searching for a way to reduce the schedule required for shipping spices.
+And none of these circumstances have anything to do with one of the worlds of science's biggest failures - Columbus's discovery of the New World - which he thought was India and named it's inhabitants thereby creating the confusion we will have to deal with evermore.
+Now Columbus was, of course, searching for a way to reduce the schedule required for shipping spices.

 This is all ringing just too true ... and I'm envisioning it in the style of a 1956 black and white film...

 Kartar is the metaphor of his project... it seems that it's not quite on schedule... he's late to a just-announced meeting with some superior and is driving at breakneck speed on loose sand in the Vegas outskirts creating over bumps and ditches in his car with the accelerator pinned to the floor - because some people in a van might be trying to kill him.
 Happens ALL - THE - TIME.

 Finished chapter 1.
 That Bastard.
 He killed off our hero Kartar. oh - OPPS - SPOILERS!

 I truly don't know if I should throw the book in the garbage bin or keep reading... going to bed.